-- 5.7.1 The draft Planning Agreement and explanatory note, and any heads of agreement constituting or containing an offer to ever into a Planning Agreement, will be repared by the Council's lawyer, to an accept autcome by both parties, at the developer's last. - Any deed poll on etter constituting or cordining an offer to enter into a Planning Agreement will be reviewed by the Council's typer at the developer's cost to determine if he satisfactory for legal purposes and properly protects the Council's interests.
+- 5.7.1 The draft Planning Agreement and explanatory note, and any heads of agreement constituting or containing an offer to enter into a Planning Agreement, will be prepared by the Council's lawyer, to an agreed outcome by both parties, at the developer's cost. - 5.7.2 Any deed poll or letter constituting or containing an offer to enter into a Planning Agreement will be reviewed by the Council's lawyer at the developer's cost to determine if it is satisfactory for legal purposes and properly protects the Council's interests.
 Any amendments required by the Council's lawyer will be made at the developer's cost.